-1.1 South Reading Mass Rapid Transit (MRT) Phases 1 and 2 will provide a series of bus priority measures on the A33 between M4 junction 11 and the A33 junction with Longwater Avenue (Green Park) (Phase 1) and Island Road (Phase 2).
+1.1 South Reading Mass Rapid Transit (MRT) Phases 1 and 2 will provide a series of bus priority measures on the A33 between M4 junction 11 and the A33 junction with Longwater Avenue (GreenPark) (Phase 1) and Island Road (Phase 2).
 The scheme would reduce congestion and journey times, improving public transport reliability on the main corridor into Reading.

 - 2.1 Outline design and preliminary business case development is complete.
-The scheme was granted programme entry status by the BLTB in July 2014. - 2.2 The full business case has been completed and full financial approval for the scheme was granted by the BLTB in November 2015.
-The business case incorporates comments received previously from the independent assessors regarding the need to update elements of the Reading Transport Model (RTM), therefore an updated model of the A33 corridor has been used for preparation of the scheme business case. - 2.3 The economic appraisal for the scheme gives a BCR of 3.55, showing the scheme represents high value for money.
-Sensitivity tests undertaken with increased scheme costs and high and low patronage forecasts still show a positive BCR of between 2.4 to 4.2. - 2.4 Detailed design for the scheme is currently being undertaken, including utility, geotechnical and ecological surveys, to devise the final scheme layout and specification. - 2.5 Procurement to appoint a contractor for the Phase 1 construction works is being progressed in line with the original scheme programme to start works on-site in July.
-A phased construction programme for the scheme is being finalised, including measures to reduce disruption to the flow of traffic while the construction works take place, for instance by limiting any necessary lane closures to off peak hours only. - 2.6 Work on the scheme is taking account of the latest planning proposals for the A33 corridor to ensure the scheme is consistent with the land-use development proposals. - 2.7 The potential for cost savings for the scheme continues to be reviewed, both to the overall scheme costs and the level of LGF funding required. - 2.8 A Growth Deal 3 bid has been submitted for Phases 3-6 of the scheme to provide further bus priority measures on the A33 corridor towards Reading town centre.
+The scheme was granted programme entry status by the BLTB in July 2014. - 2.2 The business case has been completed and full financial approval for the scheme was granted by the BLTB in November 2015.
+The business case incorporates comments received previously from the independent assessors regarding the need to update elements of the Reading Transport Model (RTM), therefore an updated model of the A33 corridor was been used for preparation of the scheme business case. - 2.3 The economic appraisal for the scheme gives a BCR of 3.55, showing the scheme represents high value for money.
+Sensitivity tests undertaken with increased scheme costs and high and low patronage forecasts still show a positive BCR of between 2.4 to 4.2. - 2.4 Detailed design for Phase 1 of the scheme has been completed and the required third party land has been secured from the Worton Grange development site. - 2.5 Statutory consultation for the scheme has been completed with no objections received to the Traffic Regulation Orders.
+In addition a public exhibition was held in June to provide information about this element of the MRT scheme and proposals for future phases. - 2.6 Procurement for a contractor for Phase 1 is on-going with tender responses due in July and construction scheduled to commence in August.
+This is in line with the original programme for the scheme. - 2.7 A phased construction programme for the scheme has been developed, including measures to reduce disruption to the flow of traffic while the construction works take place, for instance by limiting any necessary lane closures to off peak hours only. - 2.8 Detailed designs for the revised alignment of Phase 2 are being prepared in partnership with the developer of the Southside development site.
+This is in line with the approach taken for development of the full scheme to take account of the latest land-use development proposals on the A33 corridor. - 2.9 The potential for cost savings for the scheme continues to be reviewed, both to the overall scheme costs and the level of LGF funding required. - 2.10 A Growth Deal 3 bid has been submitted for Phases 3-6 of the scheme to provide further bus priority measures on the A33 corridor towards Reading town centre.